 when the weather is wettest; during the summer the grass is brown.

-I don’t know if anyone has definitively deciphered the meaning of the
+flows.
+I don’t know if anyone has definitively deciphered the meaning of the carvings.

 In Old Hawaii, kapu (“kah-poo,” the Hawaiian form of the familiar Tongan taboo) regulated all aspects of life.
 Even seemingly trivial violations of any of the hundreds of kapus carried the death penalty, ostensibly because the infraction risked the wrath of the gods.
 Many of the kapus prescribed the conduct of commoners toward alii (“ah-lee-ee”), the Hawaiian nobility.
 So it might be more accurate to say that any failure to show proper respect for authority incurred the wrath of the alii.